EMConant/tech-writer-challenge/push-pull-fetch.md

 ## What is the difference between `git push`, `git pull`, and `git fetch`?

-- `git push` - sent changes from a local branch to a remote repo
+- `git push` - sent changes from a local branch to a remote repository
 - `git pull` - will get changes from a remote branch into your tracking branch and merge them into a local branch
-- `git fetch` - get changes from a remote repo into your tracking branch
+- `git fetch` - get changes from a remote repository into your tracking branch

 `git push` takes our current branch, and checks to see whether or not there is a tracking branch for a remote repository connected to it.
 If so, our changes are taken from our branch and pushed to the remote branch.
 This is how code is shared with a remote repository, you can think of it as "make the remote branch resemble my local branch".
 This will fail if the remote branch has diverged from your local branch: if not all the commits in the remote branch are in your local branch.
 When this happens, your local branch needs to be synchronized with the remote branch with `git pull` or `git fetch` and `git merge`.